PythWare/Dynasty-Warriors-4-Hyper-Modding-Tools/README.md

 Notes on filenames:

-DW4 Hyper often stores useful names for container files (e.g., title.pd2) but not for files inside PD2/BNS/resource.bin containers.
+DW4 Hyper often stores relavent filenames for container files (e.g., title.pd2) & loose files for files stored within linkdata.bin but not for files inside PD2/BNS/resource.bin containers.

 For internal entries (files stored within a PD2, BNS, resource.bin container that are unpacked), tools assign incrementing filenames with a correct extension based on content.